blaenk/site/content/notes/problem-solving.md

 Use the STAR format.
 Be careful to focus on what _you_ did, not the group: use _I_ not _we_.

-1. <span class="highlight">Situation</span>: Describe the situation.
+1. Situation: Describe the situation.
-2. <span class="highlight">Task/Target</span>: Describe the tasks/goals you were required to achieve.
+2. Task/Target: Describe the tasks/goals you were required to achieve.
-3. <span class="highlight">Action</span>: Describe the actions taken to achieve the goals.
+3. Action: Describe the actions taken to achieve the goals.
-4. <span class="highlight">Result</span>: Describe the outcome.
+4. Result: Describe the outcome.
 What did you learn?

 # Best Practices